meganbloemsma/containerizing-ai/README.md

 ## 'Sending': containerizing a D&D spell

-**(WIP)**
 'Sending' is a spell used in Dungeons and Dragons, and I've created a [personal project to bring it to life](https://github.com/meganbloemsma/send-message).
-In this repo you may find code to containerize the application [here](https://github.com/meganbloemsma/ai-on-the-edge/src/sending-containerized).
+In this repo you may find code to containerize the application in the `src/sending` folder.

 ## Contributions